Else Lasker-Schüler to Marianne von Werefkin 1913

 „Der Blaue Reiter“ (The Blue Rider) was a collective of artists who made transformative contributions to painting, graphic art, literature, and music.
 With its two exhibitions organized in 1911 and 1912 and the almanac published in 1912, it stands for subjectivity in art, the liberation of color from the object, and the idea of equality between artistic forms of expression from different eras, genres, and regions.
 It is thus part of the international avant-garde movements before the First World War.

 To this day, it remains almost completely unexplored what a significant role the individual female artists associated with Der Blaue Reiter played in the development of modernism, what strategies and networks they devised in order to lead a life as independent artists despite the prevailing social norms of the time, which were completely hostile to them, And who were all these artists, some of whom have been completely forgotten and whose lives can hardly be reconstructed?
-These are the themes of the exhibition Die Blauen Reiterinnen (The Blue Rider Women).
+These are the themes of the exhibition Die Blauen Reiterinnen (Women of the Blue Rider).

 And here they are: